MomsFriendlyRobotCompany/numpy_camera/readme.md

 `picamera` interface on the Raspberry Pi to grab images.
 If you are not using a Raspberry Pi with the PiCamera, then you can't use this library.

+## Why?

+Getting OpenCV on a Raspberry Pi historically is hard, but now there is a `pip` library, so it is easier.
+However, if there is some reason why you can't, don't, won't use that, this can be used.

 ## Install

 ```